 Very little was known about the early life of Cassie Foster.
-It was claimed Cassie had been married to a wealthy farmer out west and after his death she purchased twenty acres along the road passing over the mountain between Elimsport and Collomsport.
-On this piece of land she built a house and dammed up the stream flowing nearby.
-In her bedroom she kept a large silver plate, which had been given to her as a wedding present, by her deceased husband.
+It was claimed Cassie had been married to a wealthy farmer out west and after his death she moved to Central Pennsylvania where she purchased twenty acres along the road between Elimsport and Collomsport.
+On this piece of land she built a two-story cabin and dammed up the stream flowing nearby.
+In her bedroom she kept a large silver plate, which had been given to her as a wedding present from her deceased husband.

 Living in seclusion made residents believe she had a connection with nature.
 She had tamed a pair of pigeons which roosted at the foot of her bed every night.
 She also had a four-foot-long black snake she tamed and kept as a pet.
 Note: it is interesting how stories change over the years.
 In the September 23, 1905 edition of the Lewisburg Chronicle, the large black snake was now listed as being a huge copperhead.

 Though she had a pet snake, she told her visitors she once faced off against a monstrous snake.
 The large snake entered the house through an open window and she struck it with an axe, cutting off its head.
 Though she was upset she had to kill it, Cassie knew if she had not killed it, it would have killed her pet pigeons.